 Royal Excel Mouscron goalkeeper Logan Bailly, who can also count Genk, Borussia Mönchengladbach and Celtic among his former clubs, has moved into politics in Belgium, joining the centre-right party Mouvement Reformateur.
 He is one of the list of candidates standing for election to the Mouscron city council.

-Democratic Republic of Congo goalkeeper Robert Kidiaba took a political stand with TP Mazembe teammate Jean Kasusula in 2015, repesenting the National Party for Democracy and Development in local elections in Katanga's provincial capital Lubumbashi.
+Democratic Republic of Congo goalkeeper Robert Kidiaba took a political stand with TP Mazembe teammate Jean Kasusula in 2015, repersenting the National Party for Democracy and Development in local elections in Katanga's provincial capital Lubumbashi.
 In January 2019, Kidiaba was elected Member of Parliament for Upper Katanga in Lubumbashi City.

 Daniel Needham is not a well-known name in football circles, but prior to World War One he kept goal for Harvard Crimson men's soccer team and was named All-American in 1912.
-A qualified lawyer, he later entered politics after being appointed Public Safety Office in Massachusetts and in 1950 stood as a Republican candidate for Govenor of Massachusetts, where he finished fourth in a six-candidate primary.
+A qualified lawyer, he later entered politics after being appointed Public Safety Office in Massachusetts and in 1950 stood as a Republican candidate for Governor of Massachusetts, where he finished fourth in a six-candidate primary.

 UCD goalkeeper Conor Kearns was part of mum Pamela's canvassing team during Dublin's local council elections in May 2019 and helped plaster the constituency of Templeogue-Rathfarnham with posters in suppport of the Labour Party candidate.